 This MPPT charge controller can increase battery life through precise load control and will help you get more out of your solar panels by ensuring your battery bank gets a full charge.
 This MPPT charge controller also prevents your battery from depleting completely.

 The EcoBoost MPPT is a compact charge controller adapted to the needs of RV solar users and small setups with a single solar panel or small array.
-Plus, this charge controller has built-in USB ports you can use to plug in electronics and small appliances directly into the controller, which is convenient for managing your RV solar charge.
+Plus, this charge controller has built-in USB ports to plug in electronics and small appliances directly into the controller, which is convenient for managing your RV solar charge.

 - TrakStar technology automatically adjusts the maximum power point